-The Terra blockchain is built using the Cosmos SDK and the Tendermint Delegated-Proof-of-Stake (DPoS) consensus mechanism.
+As with all decentralized protocols, the Terra network ensures its security and transparency through blockchain technology and consensus mechanisms.
+In particular, the Terra blockchain is built using the Cosmos SDK and the Tendermint Delegated-Proof-of-Stake (DPoS) consensus mechanism.

 The protocol relies on a set of 100 validators who verify, settle transactions, and secure the system by running full nodes to commit blocks to the blockchain.
 Their primary role is to help the decentralized network reach and maintain consensus on the blockchain by broadcasting votes containing cryptographic signatures signed by each validator’s private key.

-In order to participate in broadcasting, validators must either bond (lock for a minimum of 21 days) their own Luna tokens or have Luna tokens delegated/”staked” to them by other token holders.
+In order to participate in broadcasting, validators must either bond (lock for a minimum of 21 days) their own LUNA tokens or have LUNA tokens delegated/staked to them by other token holders.
 Luna holders that decide to participate in staking are called delegators and share the same benefits and responsibilities as the validators.

 This means that while the delegators get to participate in securing the network and earn a portion of the revenue generated by the validators, if that validator misbehaves (double-signs transactions or remains inactive for a prolonged period) and gets slashed, the delegators will also get slashed.

 In general, the Terra protocol has two primary ways of rewarding the validators and their delegators:

 - Transaction fees: To prevent spamming, all transactions require a small fee paid out to stakers.
 These default to 0.1% of the transaction value and are capped at 1%, making Terra a superior settlement layer compared to traditional payment processors such as credit cards, which charge significantly higher transaction fees.